 Home Remedies for Acne

 Similar to the above natural acne remedies, these acne treatments can be inexpensive and worth giving a try.
 Best of all, these use products you probably already have in your household, like apple cider vinegar and toothpaste.
-Use home remedies for acne with caution if you have cystic acne, open sores or inflammatory acne, which are best treated with medical supervision.
+Use home remedies for pimples with caution if you have cystic acne, open sores or inflammatory acne, which are best treated with medical supervision.

 Apple Cider Vinegar Acne Treatment

 Apple cider vinegar is one of better known home remedies for acne, thanks to its high beta carotene content and antibacterial properties.
 Here's how to make your own apple cider vinegar acne treatment:

 1. Dilute 1 tablespoon of apple cider vinegar in 1 cup of clean water.